Quansight-Labs/quansight-labs-site/posts/2020/08/reproducible-builds.md

 This can allow break rebuild chains and stop as soon as soon as a dependency rebuild has no effect.

-This has the opportunity to massively decrease the time spend by platform like conda-forge on rebuilding the ecosystem on new version of Python; making new packages available faster.
+Thus, reproducible builds are a necessary but not sufficient condition to decrease the time spend by platform like conda-forge on rebuilding the ecosystem on new version of Python; making new packages available faster.

 # Deduplication